ansys/ansys-templates/doc/source/user_guide/templating.rst

         return all_common_files

-Add the Family to Tox envs
+Add the family to tox envs
 """"""""""""""""""""""""""

 If you created a new family, you must add it to the [tox] set of